 I have been thrifting and estate sale shopping for years, and I can’t begin to tell you the treasures I’ve found over time.

-So, come along and I will take you on a little Treasure Hunted Home Tour of my “new” farmhouse.
+So, come along and I will take you on a little Treasure Hunted Home Tour of my “new” farmhouse and share how to add character to your home with thrifted finds.

 living room thrifted finds

 So many of my favorite pieces in my home were purchased for a fraction of what new would cost, and they add so much more character.
-Most everything in this photo was purchased at a thrift store, estate sale or at Round Top Antiques Fair.
-The exceptions are my sofa, chair and rug.
+So many of the things in this photo were purchased at a thrift store, estate sale or at Round Top Antiques Fair.

 salvaged front door